kciebiera

 Phase 4: Template Tags, Filters & Static Files

 Add a projects view.
+Use the expanded dataset below and implement search.
 In pages/views.py:

-project_list = [
+ALL_PROJECTS = [

 {"name": "Socket Server", "lang": "Python", "year": 2025, "done": True},